debinz/hippocampus_cortex_gradient_youth/README.md

 # Hippocampus_cortex_gradient_youth

-This repository provides core codes and relevant tools for data analysis in the article entitled "Hippocampus Reorganizes its Function and Geometry along a Dual Long-axis for Cognitive Maturation in Youth" by Zeng et al.
+Code and data for the manuscript entitled "Hippocampus Reorganizes its Function and Geometry along a Dual Long-axis for Cognitive Maturation in Youth" by Zeng et al.

-## Overview:
+## File descriptions

-Content includes standalone software, source code, and demo data.
-All data required for reproducing our findings have been made publicly available, including ?, ? for each participant, intermediate results during analysis, and data for visualizing the main figures.
-Raw data is available from the corresponding authors upon reasonable request.
-Of note, due to the limitation of data size, some data is placed in another public cloud storage: ?

-## Installation guide:
+## Installation

-Please use the “add path” method in MATLAB, "pip install" method in Python, and "install.packages()" method in R to add tools and scripts in the code folder.
-These procedures are not time-consuming.
+## Downloading data

+## Original data

+The original and preprocessed HCP-D data, after meeting eligibility requirements, can be accessed here: https://humanconnectome.org/study/hcp-lifespan-development.

+## Dependencies

+## Compatibility

+The codes have been tested on versions of Python 3.8 and versions of MATLAB R2018a.

+## Demo

-## Dependancy
+## Citation

+If you use our code in your research, please cite us as follows:

+[PREPRINT] D. Zeng, Q. Li, D. Li, ..., Y. He, X. Zuo, S. Li, Dual long-axis reorganization of hippocampus in youth, bioRxiv (2023) (DOI: [10.1101/2023.11.03.565423](https://www.biorxiv.org/content/10.1101/2023.11.03.565423v1.article-metrics))

-## Codes
+## Further details

+Please contact debin_z@126.com if you need any further details.